 Strawberry Shortcake Cake

-This Strawberry Shortcake Cake is an easy twist on the classic dessert with layers of moist vanilla cake, juicy strawberries and fluffy whipped cream!
-The perfect dessert for fresh summer strawberries!
+This Strawberry Shortcake Cake is an easy twist on the classic with layers of moist vanilla cake, juicy strawberries, and fluffy whipped cream.
+The perfect way to enjoy fresh summer strawberries!

 This post is sponsored by Challenge Butter, but all opinions are my own.